When I first started collecting food for storage purposes, I seriously did not know where to start.

 Some of the advice was useful — some not.
 Some books said to do it this way — others said to do it another way.
 I was so confused about what to do first, and what to do next.

 So I decided to just START!
-I think I'm a fairly logical person, so following are the guidelines that I came up with — and they have worked well for me for many years.
+I think I'm a fairly logical person, so the rest of this article is the guidelines that I came up with — and they have worked well for me for many years.

 The logical place to start was to . . .